AayushAlokGit/DocumentationRetrievalMCPServer/README.md

 1. **Azure OpenAI**: Ensure your deployment name matches `EMBEDDING_DEPLOYMENT`
 2. **Search Service**: Use the admin key (not query key) for document uploads
-3. **Work Items Path**: Use absolute path with proper Windows path format
+3. **Documentation Path**: Use absolute path with proper Windows path format
 4. **Index Name**: Will be created automatically if it doesn't exist

 ## 🧪 Testing